upwork/php-upwork/README.md

 3.
 IMPORTANT:
 The library supports different OAuth clients, by default it requires PECL PHP extension (see more at http://www.php.net/oauth).
 Make sure it is installed.
-In case you don't want to use it, or have no possibility to install it, you may want to use a preloaded php library, called oauth-php (read more in vendor-src/README).
+In case you don't want to use it, or you don't have the possibility to install it, you can use a preloaded php library, called oauth-php (read more in vendor-src/README).

 copy `vendor/upwork/php-upwork/example/console.php` to the `myapp.php` if you have `ext-oauth` installed